ricardobranco777/clean_registry/README.md

 NOTE:
 With Docker Registry >= 2.7.0 you can run the garbage collector with the `-m` (`--delete-untagged`) option to remove untagged repositories but it doesn't work with multi-arch images as noted in this [bug](https://github.com/distribution/distribution/issues/3178).
 The only workaround is to avoid multi-arch images and add the archictecture name to the tag.

+This project is deprecated by [regview](https://github.com/ricardobranco777/regview/) which uses the Docker Registry API to delete manifests.

 ## NOTES: